 - Read and understand the contents of this Operator's Manual before starting the engine. - Use your full attention while operating the machine.
 Do not engage in any activity that causes distractions; otherwise, injury or property damage may occur. - Use appropriate personal protective equipment (PPE) to guard against contact with chemicals.
-Chemical substances used in the sprayer system may be hazardous and toxic. - Do not put your hands or feet near moving components of the machine. - Do not operate the machine without all guards and other safety protective devices in place and working on the machine. - Keep clear of any discharge area of the sprayer nozzles and spray drift.
-Keep bystanders and children out of the operating area. - Never allow children to operate the machine. - Shut off the engine, remove the key (if equipped), and wait for all movement to stop before you leave the operator's position.
-Allow the machine to cool before adjusting, servicing, cleaning, or storing it.
+Chemical substances used in the sprayer system may be hazardous and toxic.

+- Do not put your hands or feet near moving components of the machine. - Do not operate the machine without all guards and other safety protective devices in place and working on the machine. - Keep clear of any discharge area of the sprayer nozzles and spray drift.
+Keep bystanders and pets a safe distance away from the machine. - Keep children out of the operating area.
+Never allow children to operate the machine. - Stop the machine, shut off the engine, and remove the key before filling, emptying, servicing, or unclogging the machine.

 Improperly using or maintaining this machine can result in injury.
-To reduce the potential for injury, comply with these safety instructions and always pay attention to the safety-alert symbol A, which means Caution, Warning, or Danger-personal safety instruction.
+To reduce the potential for injury, comply with these safety instructions and always pay attention to the safety-alert symbol, which means Caution, Warning, or Danger-personal safety instruction.
 Failure to comply with these instructions may result in personal injury or death.